jeishiva/photo-finder-android/README.md

 * **Dependency Injection**: Koin

 ---

 ## ⚙️ Performance & Optimization

 * **Batch Processing** – Camera images are processed in batches for face detection & thumbnails.
 * **Bitmap Pooling** – Reuses buffers to prevent out-of-memory (OOM) crashes.
 * **Lazy Loading** – Combines Room + Paging 3 to load only what’s visible.
-* **Optimized Full Images** – Original images are downscaled to 1280px (longest edge).
-Face detection is performed on this optimized version, striking the right balance between accuracy and performance.
+* **Optimized Full Images** – Original images are **downscaled to 1280 px (longest edge)**, and face detection is performed on this optimized version to balance accuracy and performance.
 * **Offline Support** – Face embeddings & tags stored locally with Room DB.
-* **Modern UI** – Jetpack Compose provides performance and maintainability.
+* **Modern UI** – Jetpack Compose ensures performance and maintainability.
 * **System-Aware Background Work** – WorkManager schedules jobs without draining battery.

+---

-## 📦 Roadmap & Extensibility
+📦 Roadmap & Extensibility

-    Extensibility is a **core design goal** of this project.
+Extensibility is a core design goal of this project.
 The clean, modular architecture allows new data sources, ML models, or features to be added without disrupting existing functionality.
----

 ## 🛠️ Tech Stack

 * **Language**: Kotlin